Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Technical Background

 \section{Technical Background}

-The Wasserstein-2 distance is a metric on the space of probability distributions on $\mathbb{R}^d$ with finite second moment \cite{peyre_computational_2019}.
-For two random variables $q$ and $s$ with distributions $\meas_q$ and $\meas_s$ respectively, the squared Wasserstein-2 distance with square-Euclidean ground cost is defined via,
+The Wasserstein-2 distance is a metric on the space of probability distributions on $\mathbb{R}^d$ with finite second moments \cite{peyre_computational_2019, santambrogio_optimal_2015}.
+For two random variables $q$ and $s$ distributions $\meas_q$ and $\meas_s$, the squared Wasserstein-2 distance is defined via,

 where $\pi$ denotes the joint distribution of $q$ and $s$, and $\Pi(\meas_q, \meas_s)$ is the set of all joint distributions with marginals $\meas_q, \meas_s$.
 In this work, we refer to Eq.~\eqref{eq:2Wass} as the squared Wasserstein distance.